Hello,

 Air Touch

-Applied pretrained hand gesture recognization model to make "air touch" based interaction possible.
+Applied and optimized pretrained hand gesture recognization model to make "air touch" interaction possible.
 This worked out surprisingly well considering limited computational capabilities of pi.

-Applied pretrained hand gesture recognization model to make "air touch" based interaction possible.
+Applied and optimized pretrained hand gesture recognization model to make "air touch" interaction possible.
 This worked out surprisingly well considering limited computational capabilities of pi.

 Covers